Day 1-New Madrid, Missouri elementary school to Kennett, Missouri American Legion hall 60.5 miles

 We begin the fifth day of our four state tour with a stop at the Lakeview Dining room for your included breakfast buffet.
 Afterward, we’ll pass the Carl Perkins boyhood home, and continue to Ridgely, where today’s first water/rest stop will be at Fast Mac’s “Our Place” restaurant.
 As with Ms. Betty on Tuesday, Mac is quite the personality and will be glad you stopped in to see him!

 From there we continue through more of the Mississippi river bottomlands.
 Before long we’ll find ourselves in Tiptonville, for our second rest/water stop availability of the day.
-Just down the block from the rest stop is a fascinating museum with artifacts from the civil war and intervening years of life along the river.
+Just down around the corner from the rest stop in city hall is a fascinating museum with artifacts from the civil war and intervening years of life along the river.
 Next it’s back north through more river bottoms where the route passes by the Civil War “Battle of Island #10” marker.
 In about 7- 8 miles, we’ll cross the state line into Kentucky, and shortly thereafter have our final water/rest stop courtesy of the Midway Baptist Church.
 Our overnight destination of Fulton County High School in Hickman is our next stop.

 Day 6-Fulton County High School to New Madrid, Missouri elementary school, 48.8 miles